What's Included in the Price

 What Affects the Cost

 - Total area.
 Perth's newer homes are known for generous floor plans.
 An open-plan kitchen, dining, and living area can easily be 50–80m2.
-Larger areas bring per-square-metre rates down because the tiler spends more time on efficient runs.
+Larger areas bring per-square-metre rates down because the tiler spends more time on efficient runs and less on setup and cutting.
+Volume discounts of 10–15% on labour are common above 40m2.

 - Floor preparation.
 Perth's sandy soils produce stable slabs with less cracking than reactive clay areas.
-Levelling is still needed ($40–$75/m2) but tends to be less extensive.
+Levelling is still needed ($20–$40/m2 for standard correction) but tends to be less extensive than in Melbourne or Adelaide.
+Large-format tiles (600x600mm and above) require the substrate to be flat to within 3mm over 2 metres, so even good-looking slabs usually need some compound.

 - Indoor-outdoor continuity.
-Perth's outdoor lifestyle means many homes extend tiled floors from living areas to alfresco entertaining areas.
-This requires transitioning to outdoor-rated, slip-resistant tiles at the threshold.
+Perth's outdoor lifestyle means many homes extend tiled floors from living areas through sliding doors to alfresco entertaining areas.
+At the transition, outdoor tiles must meet AS 4586 slip resistance ratings (minimum P3/R10) and the surface must slope away from the house.

 - Old flooring removal.
 Removing existing tiles costs $30–$65/m2.
-Vinyl removal is cheaper but adhesive residue needs grinding.
+Vinyl removal is cheaper but adhesive residue needs grinding before new adhesive will bond.
 Carpet is the simplest to remove.

 - Pattern.
-Straight grid and brick bond are standard.
-Timber-look tiles laid in a staggered pattern are popular for adding visual interest without the labour cost of a true herringbone.
+Straight grid and brick bond are standard and most cost-effective.
+Timber-look tiles laid in a staggered pattern are popular for adding visual interest without the full labour cost of a true herringbone (which adds 20–40% to labour).

-A laundry retile in a modern Baldivis home with basic porcelain sits toward $1,450.
+A laundry retile in a modern Baldivis home with basic porcelain on a flat slab sits toward $1,450.
 An open-plan living, dining, and kitchen area in a Dalkeith home with large-format porcelain, old tile removal, floor levelling, and indoor-outdoor transition tiling pushes toward $9,500.

 Perth-Specific Considerations

-Perth's construction style and climate create conditions that differ from the eastern capitals.
+Perth's construction style and climate create conditions that differ noticeably from the eastern capitals.

 Stable sand-based foundations.
-Most of Perth sits on sandy soils that provide stable foundations for concrete slabs.
+Most of metropolitan Perth sits on sandy soils (Bassendean sands, Spearwood dunes, Quindalup dunes) that provide stable foundations for concrete slabs.
 This is a significant advantage for floor tiling: slabs are less likely to crack or move over time compared to reactive clay areas in Adelaide or parts of Melbourne.
-The substrate tends to be flatter, reducing levelling costs.
+The substrate tends to be flatter from the outset, reducing levelling costs.
+Standard adhesive is appropriate for most Perth slab conditions, whereas reactive clay areas may need flexible adhesive to accommodate minor seasonal movement.

-Large open-plan layouts.
-From Rockingham in the south to Joondalup in the north, Perth homes built from the 1990s onward typically have large open-plan living areas.
+Large open-plan layouts (Rockingham, Joondalup, Ellenbrook, Butler, Baldivis).
+Perth homes built from the 1990s onward typically have large open-plan living areas of 50–80m2 or more.
 These big floor areas suit floor tiling well.
 A tiler working on 60m2 of continuous floor can establish a rhythm that keeps per-square-metre costs lower than tiling small, disconnected rooms.
+Large-format porcelain (600x1200mm) is the most requested tile type in these homes, creating a seamless look with minimal grout lines.
+National Tiles and local Perth tile suppliers stock these formats for immediate availability.

-Alfresco living.
+Alfresco living (across all Perth suburbs).
 Perth's climate drives extensive outdoor entertaining areas.
 Many homeowners want their indoor floor tiles to extend through sliding doors to a covered alfresco area.
-At this transition, tiles must change to outdoor-rated products with AS 4586 slip resistance ratings, and the fall must slope away from the house.
-If you want visual continuity, some tile ranges offer matching indoor and outdoor versions.
+At this transition, tiles must change to outdoor-rated products with P3 minimum slip resistance, and the fall must slope away from the house at the required gradient.
+Some tile ranges offer matching indoor and outdoor versions for visual continuity.
+A movement joint is required at the transition point, and the outdoor adhesive type differs from interior specification.

-Older suburbs.
-Morley, Bassendean, Midland, Maylands.
+Older suburbs (Morley, Bassendean, Midland, Maylands, Mt Lawley).
 Homes from the 1960s–1980s may have vinyl or carpet over concrete slabs.
-The slabs are usually in reasonable condition but may need more levelling work than newer builds.
+The slabs are usually in reasonable condition thanks to Perth's stable sandy soils but may need more levelling work than newer builds.
+Vinyl removal sometimes reveals adhesive residue that needs grinding before tiles can go down.

-Western suburbs.
-Dalkeith, Claremont, Nedlands.
-Premium renovations with natural stone or imported large-format porcelain.
-Material costs are often higher than labour costs in these suburbs.
+Western suburbs (Dalkeith, Claremont, Nedlands, Cottesloe).
+Premium renovations with natural stone (marble, travertine, limestone at $55–$130/m2 supply) or imported large-format porcelain.
+Material costs in these suburbs are often higher than labour costs.
+Stone tiles require sealing before grouting and periodically after installation, adding ongoing maintenance.

 Hiring a Licensed Tiler in WA